 Wright State University takes pride in its beautiful 557-acre campus, which includes lush forests and a biology preserve.
 The university’s state-of-the-art facilities include 32 academic and academic support buildings, 33 student residential buildings, and a world-class entertainment and athletics venue.
 Underground tunnels connect 20 of 22 buildings in the academic section of campus, shielding students and employees from any adverse weather and adding to the university’s national reputation for accessibility for those with disabilities.

 Student Success Center

 The $17 million, 67,000-square-foot Student Success Center opened in the fall of 2015 to provide academic support and motivate students to achieve their potential.
-It is home to University College, where more than 6,000 students receive guidance and academic support to ensure a successful transition to college, develop skills for civic engagement, and encourage lifelong learning.
+Students can receive guidance and academic support to ensure a successful transition to college, develop skills for civic engagement, and encourage lifelong learning.
 Students have access to the Math Learning Center, the University Writing Center, Academic Advising, Tutoring Services, and an active-learning Math Studio, all housed in the Student Success Center.

 Creative Arts Center